ahmedibrrahim/My-Fab-Academy-Website/README.md

 <img src="ReadmeImages/Screen%20Shot%202020-02-01%20at%207.10.38%20PM-min.png">

-- You can check this resources out for more details and examples about bootstrap (https://getbootstrap.com/docs/4.1/getting-started/introduction/) (https://www.w3schools.com/bootstrap/bootstrap_ver.asp)
+- You can check these resources out for more details and examples about bootstrap (https://getbootstrap.com/docs/4.1/getting-started/introduction/) (https://www.w3schools.com/bootstrap/bootstrap_ver.asp)
 - Also W3schools can help you understand "HTML", "CSS" in more depth.